 A Quality Website in Mandarin Visible on Baidu

 It’s not as simple as it sounds to build a great website in China.
-Avoid the typical Chinese web formats and opt for a sleek, clean cut aesthetic akin to your pre-existing site.
+Avoid the typical Chinese web formats and opt for a sleek, clean-cut aesthetic akin to your pre-existing site.
 You cannot simply just create a bi-lingual Chinese add-on as it is best to host the site on a local server with a .cn domain.
-This involves building the site locally, in addition when it comes to visibility on Baidu (China’s Google), the sites needs to be a ‘vehicle for visibility’, that is optimized for Mandarin keyword searches.
+This involves building the site locally, in addition when it comes to visibility on Baidu (China’s Google), the sites need to be a ‘vehicle for visibility’, that is optimized for Mandarin keyword searches.
 75% of all online research is conducted via Baidu.

 Content should also be re-adapted for this market with local search terms and keywords in mind, this allows you to place your content in front of the most qualified search traffic in the luxury sphere.

 Visibility is achieved through Pay Per Click ads (forget Banner Display in China) as well as SEO, increasing the site ranking in the natural search results on Baidu, this typically drives the highest quality traffic in terms of sales conversion rates.
-Consumers are already searching for Luxury products, appearing on a search ranking beneath a well establish brand can be a powerful method for generating traffic and sales.
+Consumers are already searching for Luxury products, appearing on a search ranking beneath a well-established brand can be a powerful method for generating traffic and sales.

 Key Opinion Leaders (KOL’s)